-Now that you know more about reusable ear plugs, here are some of the best reusable ear plugs you can get in the UK in 2017.
+Now that you know more about reusable ear plugs, here are some of the best reusable ear plugs you can get in the UK.

 The 3M Clear E-A-R Germany ear plugs use a filter to reduce the sound of loud noises while still allowing you to hear what’s going on around you.
 They can be washed and reused, and they come with a storage case to keep them clean.

 These ear plugs are made by 3M, who are one of the leading names in the hearing protection industry.

 They’re made to a high standard, and can be relied on to offer real hearing protection.

 These ear plugs have an SNR rating of 20 dB, so they can reduce loud noises by roughly 20 decibels.
 This level of sound reduction isn’t as high as is offered by many of 3M’s disposable ear plugs, but it still makes a noticeable difference.